Back to OTHER WATER-RELATED LINKS

 With the new spring protections, villagers can walk down concrete steps, place their container under the discharge pipe and then safely walk out with their load.
 Water quality, of course, is greatly improved by the elimination of surface contamination.

-Villagers take great pride in looking after their new spring protections, often planting flowering shrubs to beautify the area.
-A fence is built to keep stock out and the grass surrounding the spring is kept well trimmed.
-A Village Committee who have been elected to represent all sections of the community including women, will coordinate the village firstly to apply for help, then to assist in construction and finally to be responsible for maintenance through appointed and trained caretakers.
+Villagers take great pride in looking after their new spring protections -- often planting flowering shrubs to beautify the area.
+A fence is built to keep livestock out, and the grass surrounding the spring is kept well-trimmed.
+A village committee whose members have been elected to represent all sections of the community, including women, will coordinate the village's efforts.
+Members first apply for help, then assist in construction, and finally are responsible for maintenance through appointed and trained spring caretakers.

-I was able to visit this project last November where I saw much use being made of local stone to build the walls thus minimizing the use of expensive cement.
-Skilled "Fundis" (stonemasons) are trained to do the skilled work.
-23 Fundis have been trained by the Church of Uganda's Water Unit especially for the work.
-The Fundi will be paid 85,000 Uganda Shillings = $NZ150 for each spring completed.
-Of this sum the community pay half and the other half is included in the funding from Water for Survival.
 Local people are responsible for gathering all the stones, breaking them up (by hand) for concrete aggregate and the gravel drainage layer.
-Often villagers will have to cover considerable distances to collect sufficient stones.
-Villagers also provide all the unskilled labour, accommodation and food for the Fundis and others during construction.
+Often, villagers will have to cover considerable distances to collect sufficient stones.
+Villagers also provide all the unskilled labour, accommodation, and food for the fundis and others during construction.

 Rukungiri, in the south west of Uganda, is a densely populated rural area where most people earn a living through subsistence agriculture.
 The main sources of water supply are rivers, swamps, springs, and rainwater.